mmphego/mmphego.github.io/_posts/2023-08-02-How-to-Efficiently-Extract-Tables-from-MSSQL-Server-to-a-Data-Lake.md

 # The Story

+As a Data Engineer, one of the core responsibilities is to ensure the optimal utilization of resources and minimize costs while performing data related work such as extractions and transfers.

 In this step-by-step guide, I'll walk you through the process I followed when extracting tables from MicroSoft SQL Server, prioritizing the extraction based on data volume, concurrent connections, and more, and then efficiently storing the data on our Enterprise Data Lake running on AWS.

 ## The How